List of golfers with most Korn Ferry Tour wins

 This is a list of golfers who have won four or more events on the Korn Ferry Tour since it was established in 1990.

 Many of the players on the list have won events on other tours and unofficial events.

 Players under the age of 50 are shown in bold.

-This list is up to date as of August 14, 2022.
+This list is up to date as of the 2024 season.